 - Studies Abroad

 - STEM Center

 - About UP

 Michael Andrews is the McNerney-Hanson Endowed Chair in Ethics and Dean of the College of Arts and Sciences.
 He explores the life of Edith Stein in terms of her understanding of “woman” and “vocation.”

 February 10-March 6

 Exhibit will feature ten large prints of the work commissioned by renowned calligrapher Donald Jackson.
-An opening reception will be held Tuesday, February 17 at 6:30 p.m. will include harp music inspired by The Saint John's Bible.
+The Opening Reception on Tuesday, February 17 at 6:30 p.m. will include harp music inspired by The Saint John's Bible.